adydetra/numon/README.md

 ## Contributing

-If you'd like to contribute to Numon by adding new features, fixing bugs please follow these steps:
+If you'd like to contribute to Numon by adding new features or fixing bugs please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b example-name`